poanchen/poanchen.github.io/_posts/2016-10-28-how-to-pass-php-data-to-your-script-in-wordpress.md

 ## Wrapping Up

-Hopefully this guide has given you the confidence to pass PHP data to JavaScript file.
+Hopefully this guide has given you the confidence to pass PHP data to JavaScript file in WordPress.
 Hopefully, you can .
 I hope that this tutorial has helped you and you can use this function in your own code and enjoy its benefits!
 Thank you for reading!

 ## Resources